 All View Controls sections are enabled

-by default.
-To disable the entire View Controls group, click the corresponding
+To hide an entire View Controls section, click the corresponding

 toggle switch to disable